simonkoener66/funmusic-template/README.md

 It is built using bootstrap with several custom features.

-Also included are grunt configurations and bower dependencies for development testing and production deployment.
+Also included are grunt configurations for development testing and production deployment.

 <h4>Install using grunt : </h4>

 1 ) Install node js (http://nodejs.org/download/)

+2 ) Install necessary packages :

+grunt-contrib-jshint
+grunt-contrib-clean
+grunt-contrib-connect
+grunt-contrib-compress
+grunt-contrib-cssmin
+grunt-contrib-concat
+grunt-contrib-uglify
+grunt-html2js
+grunt-contrib-watch
+grunt-bower-task

-2 ) In the application root folder run : npm install
+3 ) In the application root folder run : npm install

 This will install all grunt dependencies so that tasks can be run

-3 ) Run bower install

-This will install all project dependencies like angular, bootstrap etc.

 4 ) Run :